kode4food/ale/docstring/is-indexed.md

 tags: ["sequence", "predicate"]
 ---

-If all forms evaluate to a valid sequence than can be accessed by index, then this function will return _#t_ (true).
+If all forms evaluate to a valid sequence that can be accessed by index, then this function will return _#t_ (true).
 The first non-indexed sequence will result in the function returning _#f_ (false).

 #### An Example